- Campus Life

 2) Exchange experience in the United States of America, to include:

-3) Follow-on community service activities in Canada to be implemented following the exchange experience.
+3) Return home travel by August 6, 2017 and follow-on community service activities in Canada to be implemented following the exchange experience.

-For background information on program content, download the 2016 Youth Ambassadors Program daily schedule.
+For background information on past program content, download the 2016 Youth Ambassadors Program daily schedule.

 Youth and adults with Canadian citizenship only are eligible to apply; dual U.S. citizens are not eligible.
 Applicants must have fluent English language skills.
 Preference will be given to applicants who have not had previous experience studying or traveling in the United States.
 We especially encourage applications from first generation Canadians, Canadians born outside Canada, and Canadians from indigenous populations including First Nations, Métis, and Inuit.
 The group of selected participants must represent the diversity of Canada with characteristics that achieve geographic, ethnic, gender, and socio-economic balance.